A Study of Negro Artists: Funding

-The project was funded by the Harmon Foundation and screened at the New York Public Library to raise funds to save the Harlem Art Workshop.
+The Harmon Foundation produced the film, which screened at the New York Public Library in April 1935 as a fundraiser for the Harlem Art Workshop.
 In creating A Study of Negro Artists, the Harmon Foundation hoped to educate the American public about the rich African-American arts scene developing in New York City.

 Significance

 Richmond Barthé at work in his studio in A Study of Negro Artists.

 The film is an example of the New Negro Arts movement associated with the Harlem Renaissance.
 It also exemplifies the tendency to segregate artistic achievement according to perceived racial differences.

 Art critic John Ott has suggested that efforts by the Harmon Foundation of this kind "eclipses African American artistic endeavors with images of black menial employment."
 According to Ott, the film implies that artistic work is a leisure activity, but synonymous with labor by focusing attention on the working bodies of the featured artists, rather than the products of their work.
 Inter-titles further this suggestion: